Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/023_EXP_TIMELINE_COHERENCE/023_EXP_TIMELINE_COHERENCE.md

 • Current context affects past interpretation
 • "False memories" are coherent constructions

-This is not a bug — it's a feature.
+This is not a bug; it is a feature.
 It maintains narrative coherence.
 ```